Category Archives: pr2_en

 This allows you to automatically declare the correct length array for counters.

-• By using what you learned about pointers last week (i.e. pointer arithmetic), you can use the location of the point as an offset to calculate the address where the extension starts.
+• By using what you learned about pointers last week (i.e. pointer arithmetic), you can use the location of the point symbol as an offset to calculate the address where the extension starts.
 That new address would also be pointing at a string.

 • The length of the reading loop is of unknown length. fgets() returns NULL when EOF (end of file, indicating no more inputs) is reached.